Home: Coalition for Economic Justice

 The Coalition for Economic Justice (CEJ) comprises political groups, pressure groups and charities who united in response to the economic crisis of that year and who have continued to work together for the establishment of justice in economic affairs.

-We propose the introduction of an annual Location Value Tax (LVT) (also known as a Land Value Tax) to reduce existing taxes on enterprise and labour in order to prevent future economic crises and alleviate the current one.
+We propose the introduction of an annual Location Value Tax (LVT) (also known as a Land Value Tax) to reduce existing taxes on enterprise and labour in order to rebalance the economy and prevent future economic crises.